paidi/paidi.github.io/_posts/2015-06-29-scotdeeplearn.md

 This model feels a bit complicated right now and several other groups of researchers have tried to develop simpler ways to equip a neural network with an external memory.
-I don't know if models are truly practical yet but it's certainly one of the more interesting and ambitious lines of research in machine learning and one worth keeping up with.
+I don't know if these models are truly practical yet but it's certainly one of the more interesting and ambitious lines of research in machine learning and one worth keeping up with.
 Paper <a href="http://arxiv.org/abs/1410.5401">here</a> (see also <a href="http://arxiv.org/abs/1506.02516">Grefenstette et